 • We recommend downloading and installing the SECURA Traveller App (available from the app store).
 This handy app tracks your location and allows you to request help at the touch of a button on your phone.
 Via their country-wide network, the SECURA team will quickly get you the help you need, whether it's a medical issue, a car accident, a safety or security issue, or simply a case of feeling unsafe or if you got lost.
 This service only costs R49 for 30 days (less than $3) and we include this for free for all our self-drive clients.

-• Look the doors and keep windows closed.
+• Lock car doors and keep windows closed.

-• Use a GPS, but also ask directions to your destination before your trip, and plan your route beforehand.
+• Use a GPS, but ask for directions to your destination before your trip, and plan your route before leaving.
 Study a map.
-Sometimes, a GPS or Google Maps will direct you through a dodgy area that may be a more direct route but is not the safest route.
+Sometimes, a GPS or Google Maps will direct you through a dodgy area that may be a more direct route but is not the safest.
 If you find yourself in a dodgy area, rather turn around.
 Don't blunder around aimlessly.
 Do your research beforehand so you know where to go.
 Ask your consultant or get advice from your host where you are staying.
-Find out if there are particular routes are areas that are best avoided.
+Find out if there are particular routes in areas that are best avoided.

 • Never pick up hitchhikers or offer lifts to a stranger, no matter how sad and desperate their story.